Mattia-Aquilina/Computer-Vision-Project/README.md

 # Computer-Vision-Project
-Code for project for the course Computer vision project done by Aquilina Mattia and Angelo Trifelli.
+Code of the Computer vision project done by Aquilina Mattia and Angelo Trifelli.

 ## Abstract